 Attendance sheets must be kept up to date.
-If a student makes a level change or changes activities, please ensure your attendance sheet is changed to reflect this and inform the Director of Studies and/or Activity Manager if it has not already been changed.
+If a student makes a level change or changes activities, please the attendance sheet must be changed to reflect this and the Director of Studies and/or Activity and Excursion Manager must be informed if it has not already been changed.